open/close all folders

 - The protagonist's reaction to being woken up by the sun one morning.MC: (Those are my eyes you asshole!)

-- On JD's route, the cast find themselves dealing with an invasion of shapeshifting face-stealers.
+- In the first season, the cast find themselves dealing with an invasion of shapeshifting face-stealers.
 Following a particular incident:MC: One of them showed up at the house and I thought it was JD—!

 Diego: It was able to imitate JD?
 If that's true, we may have worse problems than we thought.